signaryk/signaryk.github.io/about.md

 </float>
 My name is William Luke.
 I am a student in the Department of Computer Science and Engineering at Texas A&M University in College Station, Texas pursuing a Bachelor of Science in Computer Engineering.
 I enjoy studying topics pertaining to concurrent programming and computer networking.
-I am also pursuing a minor in Russian language (Здраствуйте!) after living for several years in Kazakhstan.
+I'm also greatly interested in exploring opearting systems, especially NixOS, OpenBSD, and 9front (a fork on Plan 9 from Bell Labs).

 Currently I work as a student Linux System Administrator for the College of Engineering IT group at Texas A&M University as a member of the group's Linux team.
 The team manages over 500 Linux workstations and servers in the